 BOE (Barrels of Oil Equivalent)

-Converting gas volumes to the oil equivalent is customarily done on the basis of the nominal heating content or calorific value of the fuel.
-There are a number of methodologies in common use.
-Before aggregating, the gas volumes first must be converted to the same temperature and pressure.
+The term allows for a single value to represent the sum of all the hydrocarbon products that are forecast as resources.
+Typically, condensate, oil, bitumen, and synthetic crude barrels are taken to be equal (1 bbl = 1 BOE).
+Gas and NGL quantities are converted to an oil equivalent based on a conversion factor that is recommended to be based on a nominal heating content or calorific value equivalent to a barrel of oil.
+For the purpose of the Code, the gas volumes must be first converted to the same temperature and pressure before aggregating.
 Common industry gas conversion factors usually range between 1 barrel of oil equivalent (BOE) = 5,600 standard cubic feet (scf) of gas to 1 BOE = 6,000 scf.
-(Many operators use 1 BOE = 5,620 scf derived from the metric unit equivalent 1 m³ crude oil = 1,000 m³ natural gas).
-[PRMS Glossary]
+The conversion factor must be documented in Form 1

 By-product